yusuf-uthman/data-engineering-zoomcamp/week_4_analytics_engineering/taxi_rides_ny/README.md

 - Join the [chat](https://community.getdbt.com/) on Slack for live discussions and support
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

-### Below is how I was able to reference my google credentials and location
-- keyfile: /home/uthman/.google/credentials/google_credentials.json
-- location: europe-west6